erikdubois/Ultimate-Linux-Mint-18-Xfce/README.md

-# Ultimate Linux Mint 18
+# Ultimate Linux Mint 18 XFCE

 Let us first take a screenshot of the initial look of Linux Mint 18 Cinnamon